 Wonder is the starting point for philosophical inquiry.
 Every human being has the capacity to wonder about God, the world, and even themselves.
 Philosophy in ancient Greece was primarily concerned with marvelling at the cosmic facts that surrounded the ancient Greeks.
 Nevertheless, after we entered the Middle Ages, there was a change in philosophical attention towards God.
-But with the Renaissance and Reformation, which ushered in the next era of philosophical thinking, and more specifically with Descartes' philosophy, the primary focus of philosophy changed to become the human being.
+But with the Renaissance and Reformation, which ushered in the next era of philosophy changed to become the human being.
 This does not imply that early thinkers were ignorant of the significance of developing a healthy appreciation for the human being.
 In point of fact, we see that Socrates and only a handful of other intellectuals strove to comprehend the human being.
 As a result of the development of experimental sciences in the contemporary era, the human person has emerged as the primary and exclusive focus of a wide range of academic fields, including sociology, anthropology, political science, and psychoanalysis, amongst others.
 There is a movement towards anthropology these days, even within the realm of theology.

-However, the methodology and focus of Philosophy of the Human Person is rather distinct from those of the aforementioned disciplines, which we will go into further detail about in a later stage.
+those of the aforementioned disciplines, which we will go into further detail about in a later stage.